alifatma622/ITI-Examination-System-Project/README.md

-# 👨🏻‍💻 ITI Examination System
+# 🎯 ITI Examination System Project

 This project involves creating a SQL database for an automated system designed to facilitate online exams.
 The system incorporates stored procedures to enable selecting, inserting, updating, and deleting data across all tables.